Explore additional resources of interest.

 What is choroidal neovascularisation?

-Choroidal neovascularisation (CNV) is growth of new blood vessels from the choroid underlying the retinal pigment epithelium (RPE) and is accompanied by subretinal or sub-RPE vascular leakage and haemorrhage.8
+Choroidal neovascularisation (CNV) is growth of new blood vessels from the choroid underlying the retinal pigment epithelium (RPE) and is accompanied by subretinal and intraretinal fluid, or sub-RPE vascular leakage and haemorrhage.9

 What is retinal neovascularisation?

-Retinal neovascularisation is defined as a state in which new pathologic blood vessels originate from the existing retinal veins and extend along the inner surface of the retina.9
+Retinal neovascularisation is defined as a state in which new pathologic blood vessels originate from the existing retinal veins and extend across the retinal surface.10

 What is retinal vascular leakage?

-Retinal vascular leakage is characterised by an increased vascular permeability accompanied by extravasation of fluids and proteins resulting in edema and is a leading cause of vision loss in diabetic retinopathy, exudative macular degeneration, and retinal vascular occlusions.
+Retinal vascular leakage is characterised by an increased vascular permeability accompanied by extravasation of fluids and proteins resulting in edema and is a leading cause of vision loss in diabetic retinopathy and retinal vascular occlusions.
 The VEGF pathway is known to have a key role in vascular permeability.
-In retinal diseases, VEGF-induced vascular leakage is likely related to loss of integrity in adherens junctions, which regulate cell-to-cell adhesion.10
+In retinal diseases, VEGF-induced vascular leakage is likely related to loss of integrity in adherens junctions, which regulate cell-to-cell adhesion.11

 - American Academy of Ophthalmology.
-Central retinal vein occlusion. https://www.aao.org/eye-health/diseases/what-is-central-retinal-vein-occlusion [last accessed August 2020]
+What is central retinal vein occlusion? https://www.aao.org/eye-health/diseases/what-is-central-retinal-vein-occlusion [last accessed June 2022]

 - Thomas M, et al. Angiogenesis.
 2009;12:125–37